barajasfab/wpCred/README.md

 9. Repair and optimize database

 REMINDER - It is always best practice to produce a backup of your website and database prior to implementing any change to ensure it can be undone.
+If you choose to use this script, you are doing so at your own risk and take full responsibility.

 This is for use on (mt) Media Temple's GRID Server.
 Just log into your server via SSH and run the script.